shenwei356/seqkit/doc/docs/usage.md

 Attention:
-  1. We assume the FASTA file comes from the FASTQ file, so they share sequence IDs, and sequences in FASTA should be subseq of sequences in FASTQ file.
+  1. We assume the FASTA file comes from the FASTQ file, so they share sequence names (not just IDs), and sequences in FASTA should be subseq of sequences in FASTQ file.

 Usage:
   seqkit fa2fq [flags]

 Flags:
-  -f, --fasta-file string      FASTA file)
+  -f, --fasta-file string      FASTA file
   -h, --help                   help for fa2fq
   -P, --only-positive-strand   only search on positive strand
 ```